swalker-sada/my-app/README.md

  swalker@sada-hq-macpro186 my-app %
  ```

-    3. Once in the project directory, you can run:
+    3. Once in the project directory run:

 ### `yarn start`
+ once you run that command it should take a minute or two for it to setup.
+If nothing happens click on the
+ link below and that will take you to the right page

 This Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.